Néstor Renderos

-Nestor Raul Renderos López (born September 10, 1988 in San Salvador, El Salvador) is a Salvadoran professional footballer who plays as a midfielder.
+Nestor Raul Renderos López (born 10 September 1988) is a Salvadoran professional footballer who plays as a midfielder.

 Club career

 Alianza FC

 In 2005, Renderos signed with Alianza F.C.

 FAS

 In 2010, he signed with C.D.
 FAS.
 He has not left C.D.
 FAS despite receiving offers.

 Zakho

 In 2016, Renderso was sent on loan to Iraqi club Zakho with an option to buy.